 Chronic pain is different from acute pain

-It is important to note that chronic pain is very different from acute pain.
-Unlike acute pain, the level and extent of chronic pain does not correlate to the level and extent of tissue damage.
+Unlike acute pain, the level and extent of chronic pain does not reflect the extent of tissue damage.

 For example, severely degenerated discs may not produce much pain at all and discs with little degeneration can produce severe pain.
-Therefore, giving your physician a clear description about the level and nature of your pain is essential for an accurate diagnosis and appropriate treatment plan.
+Therefore, your physician cannot merely rely on an imaging scan to see what is causing your pain; a clear description about the level and nature of your pain is essential for an accurate diagnosis and appropriate treatment plan.

 Pain medicine is a medical specialty

-Many types of physicians, like anesthesiologists, neurologists, physiatrists, and radiologists, complete specialized fellowship training in pain management after their residency and other training is completed.
+Many types of physicians, like anesthesiologists, neurologists, and physiatrists, complete specialized fellowship training in pain management after their residency and other training is completed.

 A pain medicine specialist who treats back pain may be a medical doctor or a doctor of osteopathic medicine and usually practices in a pain clinic or an integrated spine clinic.